Vancouver Whitecaps FC: 2020–2024

+2025 season: Three finals

-The club began the 2025 CONCACAF Champions Cup with a 3-2 aggregate win over Costa Rican side Saprissa.
-Later on in the Round of 16, the club relied on away goals to eliminate CF Monterrey (3-3 agg.) lead by Sergio Ramos.
-They used away goals again to defeat UNAM (3-3 agg.) after a late equalizer by Tristan Blackmon.
-They then played MLS Supporters Shield holders Inter Miami CF, a star-studded side lead by Lionel Messi.
-The Whitecaps won 5-1 on aggregate, pushing them through to a first-ever Champions Cup final.
-The Whitecaps traveled to Mexico City and lost 5-0 to Cruz Azul in the match.
+The Whitecaps began the 2025 CONCACAF Champions Cup with a 3–2 aggregate win over Costa Rican side Saprissa.
+In the Round of 16, they met CF Monterrey led by Sergio Ramos and advanced on away goals (3–3 agg.).
+They also defeated their quarterfinals opponent UNAM by virtue of away goals (3–3 agg.), after a late stoppage-time equalizer by Tristan Blackmon.
+Facing the MLS Supporters Shield holders Inter Miami CF, a star-studded side led by Lionel Messi, The Whitecaps upset Miami by winning 5–1 on aggregate, advancing to their first-ever Champions Cup final.
+The Whitecaps traveled to Mexico City and lost 5–0 to Cruz Azul in the match.

-The 2025 Canadian Championship Final was held on October 1, 2025, at BC Place in Vancouver, where Vancouver Whitecaps FC defeated Vancouver FC 4–2 to claim their fourth consecutive Voyageurs Cup, the longest championship streak in the tournament's modern era.
+The 2025 Canadian Championship final was held on October 1, 2025, at BC Place in Vancouver, where Vancouver Whitecaps FC defeated Vancouver FC 4–2 to claim their fourth consecutive Voyageurs Cup, the longest championship streak in the tournament's modern era.
 Midfielder Ali Ahmed was named tournament MVP after scoring twice in the final, while Thomas Müller added a goal and an assist, marking the 300th goal of his career and the 35th trophy of his career, making him the most decorated German footballer of all time.
 Team captain Ryan Gauld, returning from a seven-month injury absence, sealed the victory with the Whitecaps' fourth goal.
 Despite goals from Thierno Bah and Nicolás Mezquida for Vancouver FC, the Whitecaps dominated possession and outshot their Canadian Premier League opponents 20–4.

+The club had their most successful regular season to date in the MLS-era.
+On August 6, 2025, the Whitecaps gained international attention due to the signing of German superstar and 2014 FIFA World Cup winner Thomas Müller in free agency after a storied 17-season club career at Bayern Munich, being a key centrepiece towards the team's multiple trophies.
+Boosted by the addition of Müller, the Whitecaps went on a ten-game unbeaten streak in all competitions, ending with a 1–2 loss to FC Dallas at home in the final regular season match of the season.
+The Whitecaps finished the 2025 regular season with a MLS-era record 63 points, maintaining a top-3 position in the Western Conference during the entire season.
+After sweeping FC Dallas in Round 1 of the 2025 MLS Cup playoffs, the Whitecaps hosted a memorable conference semifinals match versus Los Angeles FC, who eliminated Vancouver from the playoffs the previous two years.
+With an MLS-era record 53,957 fans in attendance, the Whitecaps defeated LAFC in penalties despite Vancouver playing two men short for the final 11 minutes of stoppage time following a red card to Tristan Blackmon and an injury to Belal Halbouni.
+The Whitecaps won their first Western Conference title, defeating expansion club San Diego FC in the conference finals to advance to their first MLS Cup, where they lost to Inter Miami 1–3.